Influence of Caste System in Clothing – Ancient India

 MAURYAN EMPIRE – (300 BCE – 187 BCE)

 Chandragupta Maurya establishes Mauryan Empire by overthrowing Nanda Empire with assistance of Chanakya.
-Megasthenes, the Greek historian upon his visit to India writes that there are no slaves in Mauryan empire.
+Megasthenes, the Greek diplomat upon his visit to India writes that there are no slaves in Mauryan empire.
 This could be a possible reference to ancient European style commercial slaves, since Arthashastra of this era otherwise mention slaves.
 Chanakya’s Arthashastra is probably among the first of shastras to provide some kind of rights to Dasas, the antithesis of Aryas.
 Verses of Arthashastra punishes prejudice towards Dasa including sexual exploitation, thereby adding light to the exploitation of Shudras in preceding Brahminical societies.

 Employing a slave (dasa) to carry the dead or to sweep ordure, urine or the leavings of food; keeping a slave naked; hurting or abusing him; or violating the chastity of a female slave shall cause the forfeiture of the value paid for him or her.
 Violation of the chastity shall at once earn their liberty for them.— Arthashastra, Translated by Shamasastry